dusieq95/discordbot/README.md

 - **“Invalid Authorization Code” When Using `/authorize`**

-- Copy the code exactly—no extra spaces or line breaks.
+- Copy the code exactly no extra spaces or line breaks.

 - Ensure you clicked the link from the same Discord account that ran `/authorize`.